Frequently Asked Questions

 What is better, a single kayak or a double for new paddlers?

 This depends on each group of people.
 Double kayaks are more stable and very fast with two paddlers.
-Even with one person paddling a double still can maintain a good speed.
+Even with one person paddling a double it can maintain a good speed.
 The drawback is that they are steered only in the back so the person seating in the front is essentially along for the ride.
 Singles are more agile and allow each paddler to have an independence of movement.

 Will I get wet on a kayaking trip?